-The European Commission has referred Portugal to the Court of Justice of the EU to ensure a correct implementation of the Universal Service Directive, as regards the financing of universal service obligations.
-This is contained in a press releaseissued in 8 November, 2018.
+The European Commission (EC) has referred Portugal to the Court of Justice of the EU to ensure the correct implementation of the Universal Service Directive, as regards the financing of universal service obligations.
+This is according to a press release dated 8 November 2018.

-Member States of the EU are allowed to introduce compensation mechanisms to balance the costs of the provision of universal service, which are not always profitable.
-According to the release however, Portuguese authorities have imposed an obligation on telecom operators to compensate the net costs of all universal services provided from 2007 by the telecom service provider.
-Portugal did this in 2012 by exploring the possibilities of provided the Electronic Communication Law (No 5/2004), by enacting a new law which establishes an extraordinary contribution by the operators.
+EU member states are allowed to introduce compensation mechanisms to balance the costs of the provision of universal services, which are not always profitable.
+However, according to the release Portuguese authorities have imposed an obligation on telecom operators and service providers to compensate the net costs of all universal services provided from 2007.
+Portugal did this in 2012 by exploring the possibilities of the Electronic Communication Law (No 5/2004), and enacting a new law that establishes an extraordinary contribution by the operators.

-The EC finds this extraordinary contribution in 3 consecutive years levied on operators for the financing of the net cost of the universal service in the past as contrary to EU law.
-This is because it infringes on the requirements of transparency, non-discrimination and least market distortion established by the Universal Service Directive (Directive 2002/22/EC) in force in the EU since 2002.
-The commission is accordingly calling on the Court of Justice of the EU to confirm that the extraordinary compensation infringes this Directive.
+The EC finds this obligation levied on operators contrary to EU law.
+This is because it infringes on the requirements of transparency, non-discrimination, and market distortion established by the Directive 2002/22/EC) which is in force since 2002.
+Therefore, the EC is calling on the Court of Justice of the EU to confirm that the compensation obligation infringes this directive.